Go to Homepage

 Milwaukee, WI criminal defense lawyer for theft chargesBy Attorney Nicole Masnica

 As you can imagine, taking another’s property without permission is a crime in Wisconsin – one that can be prosecuted as a municipal citation or criminal charge.
 The state’s statutory scheme that controls property crimes is Chapter 943.
-Within that section of the criminal statutes, you will find a variety of crimes, from credit card fraud to armed robbery to identity theft.
-You will also find two provisions titled “Theft” (Wis.
-Stat. §943.20) and “Retail Theft” (Wis.
+Within that section of the criminal statutes, you will find a variety of crimes, from credit card fraud to armed robbery.
+You will also find two provisions titled "Theft" (Wis.
+Stat. §943.20) and "Retail Theft" (Wis.
 Stat. §943.50).
 Whether allegations of theft result in misdemeanor or felony charges, they are not something to take lightly, as they can result in serious legal consequences that will impact your future in a variety of ways.
 When facing these types of charges, it is crucial to obtain representation from an experienced criminal defense attorney.

 Continue Reading ››